ekbann/chromebook-basilisk2-sdl2/README.md

 A 200MB disk image is also included here with pre-installed Mac OS 7.6.1 and Prince of Persia 1 for a quick demonstration of sound and graphics at 640x480 and 256 colors.

+Before we can run the script, a few words on getting our Chromebook up and running with Linux.
+The easiest way to install the system is to use an ethernet adapter.
+Since the Chromebook does not have a built-in ethernet port, I used Apple's USB to Ethernet dongle model A1277.
+Plug that in to your Chromebook and connect it to your router.
+Boot the Debian netinst USB installer.
+Install only "SSH Server" and "Standard System Utilities".

-To install, boot into your freshly created Debian 'netinst' and login with the root user.
+Once Linux is installed, boot into your freshly created Debian 'netinst' and login with the root user.
 Then run the following commands:

     sudo apt install git
     git clone https://github.com/ekbann/chromebook-basilisk2-sdl2